When to Plant Vegetable Crops in Fall in Warm Climates

 October 25, 2013

 Autumn is an especially great time in the vegetable garden.
-In fact, in DFW, our cool season gardens are much more productive than our summer gardens.
+In fact, in Texas and similar hot climates, our cool season gardens are much more productive than our summer gardens.
 The weather is cooler and rainfall more plentiful.
 You’ll find that maintenance is much easier during the fall and winter months.

 September - November are prime planting times for many vegetable varieties.
 You can plant transplants of Broccoli, Cabbage, Cauliflower, Chinese cabbage, Collards, and Kohlrabi starting mid-September through early November.
 Direct seed any of the salad greens from September through October and continue planting transplants through November.